Donaldson, Lufkin & Jenrette

 Donaldson, Lufkin & Jenrette (DLJ) was a U.S. investment bank founded by William H. Donaldson, Richard Jenrette, and Dan Lufkin in 1959.
 Its businesses included securities underwriting; sales and trading; investment and merchant banking; financial advisory services; investment research; venture capital; correspondent brokerage services; online, interactive brokerage services; and asset management.

 The firm was headquartered at 277 Park Avenue in New York, New York and employed about 11,300 when it was acquired in August 2000, by Credit Suisse for $11.5 billion.

 History

-Donaldson, Lufkin and Jenrette founded the firm on the principle that no one else on Wall Street was doing high quality independent corporate research.
-They centered the firm around this notion and grew substantially.
-As research became more of a commodity throughout the 1980s and 1990s, they expanded into other businesses and grew dominant in high yield fixed income, or so-called, "junk bond" securities.
-A major factor in DLJ's underwriting and trading success with these securities were the employees they had recruited from Drexel Burnham Lambert, during Drexel's decline in the late 1980s and its bankruptcy in 1990.
+Donaldson, Lufkin and Jenrette founded the firm to pursue high quality independent corporate research.
+In the 1980s and 1990s, they expanded into other fields, such as high yield fixed income, or "junk bond" securities.
+A major factor in DLJ's underwriting and trading success could be attributed to the employees recruited from Drexel Burnham Lambert when the firm declined in the late 1980s and declared bankruptcy in 1990.

-By 1997, the firm was ranked first in junk-bond underwriting (up from seventh in 1990).
-DLJ, however, was not limited to junk-bonds.
+By 1997, the firm ranked first in junk-bond underwriting (up from seventh in 1990).
 From 1990 to 1997, it grew substantially in the stock underwriting business, rising from 20th to 4th highest volume in the United States.
-In the lucrative business of advising corporations in mergers and acquisitions, DLJ ranked seventh in 1997.
+In 1997, DLJ ranked seventh in advising corporations in mergers and acquisitions.